-As at the date of this Prospectus, the Group has an outstanding newbuilding order book with HHI for one drilling unit.
-This construction project is subject to risks of delay or cost overruns inherent in any large construction project from numerous factors, including shortages of equipment, materials or skilled labour, unscheduled delays in the delivery of ordered materials and equipment or shipyard construction, the failure of equipment to meet quality and/or performance standards, financial or operating difficulties experienced by equipment vendors or the shipyard, unanticipated actual or purported change orders, the inability to obtain required permits or approvals, unanticipated cost increases between order and delivery, design or engineering changes, and work stoppages and other labour disputes, adverse weather conditions or any other events of force majeure, terrorist acts, war, piracy or civil unrest.
-Significant cost overruns or delays in completion and mobilisation of the rig could adversely affect the Group's financial position, results of operations and cash flows.
-Additionally, failure to complete a project on time may result in the delay of revenue from that rig.
-New drilling rigs may also experience start-up difficulties following delivery or other unexpected operational problems that could result in uncompensated downtime, which also could adversely affect the Group's financial position, results of operations and cash flows or the cancellation or termination of drilling contracts.
+As at the date of this Prospectus, the Group has an outstanding newbuilding order book for four drilling units.
+These construction projects are subject to risks of delay or cost overruns inherent in any large construction project from numerous factors, including shortages of equipment, materials or skilled labour, unscheduled delays in the delivery of ordered materials and equipment or shipyard construction, the failure of equipment to meet quality and/or performance standards, financial or operating difficulties experienced by equipment vendors or the shipyards, unanticipated actual or purported change orders, the inability to obtain required permits or approvals, unanticipated cost increases between order and delivery, design or engineering changes, and work stoppages and other labour disputes, adverse weather conditions or any other events of force majeure, terrorist acts, war, piracy or civil unrest.
+Significant cost overruns or delays in completion and mobilisation of the units could adversely affect the Group's financial position, results of operations and cash flows.
+Additionally, failure to complete a project on time may result in the delay of revenue from that unit.
+New drilling units may also experience start-up difficulties following delivery or other unexpected operational problems that could result in uncompensated downtime, which also could adversely affect the Group's financial position, results of operations and cash flows or the cancellation or termination of drilling contracts.